-Bake for 10 minutes until the bacon is partially cooked but still pliable.
-Cool 5 minutes or until you can handle it.
+Bake for ten minutes or until the bacon is partially cooked but still pliable.
+Cool five minutes or until you can handle it.

-Sprinkle salt and pepper lightly over the shrimp and wrap each shrimp with a piece of bacon.
+Sprinkle salt and pepper lightly over the shrimp and wrap each with a piece of bacon.
 Secure with a toothpick and place back on the wire rack.
-Sprinkle any remaining brown sugar mixture evenly over the shrimp.
+Sprinkle any remaining brown sugar mixture evenly over the top.

-Bake for another 10-12 minutes, or until the bacon is crispy and the shrimp are done.
+Bake for another eight to ten minutes, or until the bacon is crispy and the shrimp are done.